 In April 2014, it was reported that Catholics now outnumber Protestants in Belfast.
 The Catholic population tends to be younger and has grown to 49% of the population while the Protestant population tends to be older, dropping to 42% this year.

-Belfast experienced great growth in the late 1880s through the beginning of the 20th century, doubling between 1831 and 1851.
-Most of this early growth was due to migration as more people were attracted by industralization and jobs in mills, shipyards and engineering.
+Belfast experienced significant growth in the late 1880s through the beginning of the 20th century, doubling between 1831 and 1851.
+Most of this early growth was due to migration as more people were attracted by industrialization and jobs in mills, shipyards, and engineering.

 Belfast has grown steadily in recent years, rising from 276,000 people in 2001 to 295,000 in 2014.
 The city grew fastest during the first half of the 20th century, peaking in 1971 at almost 600,000 people in the urban area.
 Over the past 40 years, the inner city numbers have dropped as more people move to the Greater Belfast suburbs.
 In 1926, 90% of Belfast residents lived in the Core City, a share that was cut in half by 1991.